 It took about 15 minutes to get there from the city center, and we arrived at the Universitet Station by metro a little bit earlier to explore the area.
 There weren’t much to see, as the neighborhood was rather residential, except a local market was opened at the exit of the metro station (guessed it was a Sunday); I always enjoy walking around in a local market, as it gives me a hint about the way people live in different places.
 I would know what food they eat, and find some good stuff at a much lower price~

-Afterward, we took some pictures of the historic buildings in Moscow University and we headed to the Circus (and get warmed up a little bit).
+Afterward, we took some pictures of the historic buildings at Moscow University and we headed to the Circus (and get warmed up a little bit).

 That day was not busy I reckon it’s about 60-70% full.
 I wondered if it was necessary for me to go through all the drama to pre-purchase the tickets.
 Yet, I heard sometimes the tickets could be sold out in the high season.
 Once we had a walk around the face-painting, snack and souvenir booths, we sat down comfortably and got ready for the show!

 The show was spectacular… Typical acrobats, gymnastics, jugglers, trapeze, adorable animals… and all the performances were tied in with a theme.
 The show was about a funny tourist visiting Moscow, and he had a lot of extraordinary encounters and so he posted photos on Instagram to collect “likes” and views in every place: from sexy traffic police, flexible bellboys at the hotel, juggling waiters in restaurants, gymnastic soldiers at the Red Square, sheep keepers to puppy trainers in the garden.